 Driving tests restart for non-key workers for first time since March

 Back in mid-March, theory and practical testing across the UK came to a juddering halt as the coronavirus pandemic took hold.
 Since then, only those working in critical sectors of the economy have been eligible to sit tests, with lessons restricted by social distancing rules.

 As part of the broader reopening of society, however, this month saw non-key workers able to return to driving for the first time in months.
 Driving lessons in England resumed on 4th July and in Wales on 27th July.
 Theory tests have restarted in both England and Scotland, while they will resume in Wales on 3rd August.
 At present, driving tests have only restarted in England; they will start in Wales from 17th August.

 The government announced that they would take a ‘phased approach’ to the resumption of testing, with practical tests only available initially to those whose test had been cancelled as a result of the coronavirus pandemic.
+This was confirmed further in a conversation with the DVSA this month.
 Emergency testing remains available to key workers, but the booking system has not yet opened to new applications from the general public.